sfu-dhil/wilde-schema/docs/transcribing_editing.md

 The content includes automatically generated translations of non-English reports.
 We also use `<div>` tags to distinguish the original and translated content.

-### Headlines & Signatures
+### Headlines & Signatures & Omitted Text

 Headlines are marked up in paragraph tags (`<p>...</p>`) with the class set to "heading".
 Normal paragraphs do not include a class.

 Some news reports are signed.
 Those signatures are marked up in a paragraph with the class set to "signature".

-There are no other allowable classes for paragraphs.
+In cases where there is one column, and many different articles, with Wilde text mixed in, you should just select the text that has Wilde content.
+Only use `<p class='omitted'></p>` to indicate if there is text that you have not excerpted in the middle of the selected news report.
+We are NO LONGER using [...] at beginning and/or ending of the article to show skipped text.

+The only classes allowed on paragraph tags are `heading`, `signature`, and `omitted`.

 ### Formatting